sanyalh/Coursera-R-Programming/README.md

 # Coursera-R-Programming
-My notes for Coursera R-Programming course
+These are my notes made for the Coursera R-Programming course.